-In a medium saucepan on medium low heat, add 2 tablespoons of your remaining squash butter and let melt.
+In a 3.5 qt essential pan on medium low heat, add 2 tablespoons of your remaining squash butter and let melt.
 Add your minced spring onions and a pinch of salt and cook for a few minutes until translucent and softened, 2-3 minutes.

 In the meantime, make sure your vegetable stock is at a simmer.